 When it comes to the consumer market, it does not take an industry expert to recognize that the current classic dealership is not a future-proof sales model.
 OEMs in Europe are actively trying to shift away from the classic dealership model in order to gain more control and get closer to their customers.
 As ecommerce and emobility disrupt the sales models of many established players, an omnichannel presence is now vital.
-In addition, as we mentioned in part three of this series, electric vehicle manufacturers must also consider smart sales that go beyond the vehicle itself: battery as a service, home-charging, and over-the-air updates are just a few examples that require OEMs to rethink their sales approach as well as customer relationship management.
+In addition, electric vehicle manufacturers must also consider smart sales that go beyond the vehicle itself: battery as a service, home-charging, and over-the-air updates are just a few examples that require OEMs to rethink their sales approach as well as customer relationship management.

 In the D2C model, OEMs own and manage distribution channels and sell their cars directly to customers.
 Alongside the manufacturers’ own websites, ecommerce platforms, and flagship stores, dealerships are now becoming agents who receive a commission per sale.
-OEMs have full pricing governance, from the list to transaction price (as explained in our previous article, list and transaction price tend to converge), with full control over discounts and price communication.
+OEMs have full pricing governance, from the list to transaction price, with full control over discounts and price communication.
 D2C also has several strategic benefits for OEMs.
 These include direct contact with end-customers and an ability to build long-standing relationships, as well as access to valuable data that was previously in the hands of the dealership.
 This data can be used to further improve the customer experience, or even for data-driven offering optimization.
 Meanwhile, with more EVs on the market than ever before, established segments are changing, creating new challenges and opportunities in sales that require a deeper understanding of the customer.